surfstudio/SurfGear/packages/mwwm/README.md

 - Complete separation of the application's codebase into independent layers: *UI*, *presentation* and *business logic*;
 - Keeps widget tree clear: the main building block is just an extended version of StatefulWidget;
-- Built-in mechanisms for handling asynchronous operations with the default error handling strategy support;
+- Built-in mechanisms for handling asynchronous operations;
+- The ability to easily implement the default error handling strategy;
 - An event-like mechanism that helps keep the business logic well structured and testable.

 ## Overview